 Angle Converter

-Angular Units Supported by the Tool
+Angular units supported by the tool

-• Arcsecond: Even tinier compared to arcminutes; 1/60th of an arcminute or 1/3600 of a degree.
+• Arcsecond: Even smaller than the arcminute; 1/60th of an arcminute or 1/3600th of a degree.

-• Circle: Symbolizes a complete 360-degree rotation.
+• Circle: Symbolizes a full 360-degree rotation.

 • Mil (NATO, Soviet Union, Sweden): Various military angular units of artillery and targeting standards.